 Given that whole proteins are more likely than peptides to present normal secondary and tertiary structure, they are more likely to elicit production of antibodies that bind certain epitopes that are present only in the native protein target, as is usually the case in ELISA and immunoprecipitation.

 When they can be designed based on knowledge of the target protein structure and function (as with the Antigen Profiler System), peptide antigens offer the greatest control of antibody production for specificity and performance in particular assay applications.
-Peptides allow focused production of antibodies against point mutations or polymorphisms, post-translational modifications and highly conserved proteins (by designing specifically to the few variable regions).
+Peptides allow focused production of antibodies against point mutations or polymorphisms, post-translational modifications, and highly-conserved proteins (by specifically designing against the few variable regions).

-Peptides also provide the the only practical way to obtain modification-specific or monospecific antibodies, such as an antibody that binds only the phosphorylated form of the target protein.
+Peptides also provide the only practical way to obtainmodification-specific or monospecific antibodies, such as an antibody that binds only the phosphorylated form of the target protein.
 This is possible because both modified and unmodified forms of the peptide can be synthesized and then used to screen or purify the antibody with the desired specificity.
-Examples of monospecific conditions that require synthesis of matched peptide antigens for antibody production include: phosphorylation, acetylation, glycosylation, prenylation, myristolation, ubiquitination, sumoylation, protein cleavage (neo-epitopes), ligand binding, drug binding, polymorphisms, mutations, splice variants, isoforms, species cross-reactivity, highly conserved proteins.
+Examples of monospecific conditions that require synthesis of matched peptide antigens for antibody production include: phosphorylation, acetylation, glycosylation, prenylation, myristoylation, ubiquitination, sumoylation, protein cleavage (neo-epitopes), ligand binding, drug binding, polymorphisms, mutations, splice variants, isoforms, species cross-reactivity, and highly conserved proteins.

 Immunohistochemistry is the second most common application for antibodies.
 In this method, paraffin-embedded or frozen tissue sections are probed with antibody to detect endogenous protein.
 When samples (target protein epitopes) are denatured and crosslinked (fixed) with formalin, this non-native condition can be anticipated and mimicked by the conjugation method used to prepare peptide antigens.